 While residents differ in their monthly bill and fees, they also differ in how they pay these expenses.
 Figure 1 shows that about 40 percent of residents in the IL portion of IL/ALs reported that all of their expenses are covered by their current income, with an additional 28 percent stating that their current income covers most of their expenses.
 In contrast, only 21 percent in the ALs reported all of their expenses are covered by their current income, with an additional 26 percent stating most expenses are covered by their current income.
 We also find that a vast majority of residents - over 84 percent - report that they are the primary payer by themselves, either with current income combining with spending down their savings and/or assets.
 Less than 5 percent of our sample, across all communities, indicates that their family is the primary payer.
-These statistics suggest that individuals are much more self-reliant than what Overview of Assisted Living (2006) reported.
-However, given that they surveyed the adult children of Assisted Living residents, the earlier report may be picking up inter-generational transfers of which the resident is unaware, and thus is missing from our data.
+These statistics are in-line with recent work reported in the Overview of Assisted Living (2009), where 80 percent of the sample report themselves to be the primary payer.